MirielCH/Molly/PRIVACY.md

 ## Message content access

 Molly has access to the content of all messages it can see.
-This access is necessary to create reminders.
+This access is necessary to provide the service Molly does.
 Molly reads IDLE FARM messages and also reads the commands you issue to trigger said messages (e.g. if a claim message is detected, it will also read your `/claim` slash command or your `idle claim` message).

 The bot caches all messages sent by users that either mention the IDLE FARM bot or start with `idle `.
 They are used to reduce API calls and increase performance.
 These messages are discarded after 6 minutes and **not** stored permanently.